 1916 April 29 – May 1

 Sessions of Bombay Provincial Conference at Belgaum.
-Gandhi supported resolution on compromise among political parties in the country following amendment of Article XX of Congress constitution in 1915.
+Gandhi supported the resolution on compromise among political parties in the country following the amendment of Article XX of the Congress constitution in 1915.

 1916 April 30